dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes:_From_services_to_Gateway_API.markdown

 ```

-If the Gateay is in a pending status, it may help to restart cilium related pods, as mentioned on the Cilium doc.
+If the Gateway is in a pending status, it may help to restart cilium related pods, as mentioned on the Cilium doc.
 I'll admit that I did miss this one, and solve it with an AKS restart &#128517;.

 ```bash